clairecoffey/clairecoffey.github.io/index.md

 <i>JA Kelly, <u>C Coffey</u>, AS Bahra, M Lathbury, NA Hawes, D Parker</i>
 <a href="https://www.ipo.gov.uk/p-find-publication-getPDF.pdf?PatentNo=GB2555794&DocType=A&JournalNumber=6730">GB patent</a> (2018)

-## <center>Other Projects</center>
-- <b>Statistical Methods for Health Equity Organiser (2021-2024)</b>: [Data Science for Health Equity](https://www.datascienceforhealthequity.com/).
-Organising seminars, running a reading group, and conducting research on statistical methods for health equity.
-We run a yearly symposium on [Statistical Methods for Health Equity](https://www.datascienceforhealthequity.com/event-details/ucl-symposium-on-statistical-methods-for-health-equity).
-- <b> Reinforcement learning for healthcare</b>: Explored various reinforcement learning paradigms with a focus on offline RL and how this can be applied to the problem of multimorbidity trajectory modelling.
-Supervised by [Chris Yau](https://cwcyau.github.io/authors/admin/).
-- <b>Fairness and the bias-variance trade-off</b>: MPhil thesis, exploring bias and variance errors in ML automated decision making in the context of algorithmic fairness, using data on criminal recidivism.
-Supervised by [Neil Lawrence](https://inverseprobability.com/).
-- <b>Multi objective journey optimisation</b>: BSc thesis, created an AI journey optimisation system for autonomous vehicles with the University of Birmingham and Inventive Cogs.
-Supervised by [Dave Parker](https://www.cs.ox.ac.uk/people/david.parker/home.html).

 ## <center>Academic Talks</center>
 - <b> [International Day of Women in Statistics and Data Science (IDWSDS) Conference](https://www.idwsds.org/) (2024)</b>: <i>Data Science for Health Equity: Algorithmic Fairness in Cardiovascular Disease Risk Prediction</i>.
 - <b>[European Conference on Machine Learning (ECML PKDD)](https://ecmlpkdd.org/) (2024):</b> <i>Understanding and Improving Algorithmic Fairness in Cardiovascular Disease Risk Prediction</i>.